josephlee3454/learning-journal/learningmarkdown.md

 ## H6 (######)

 # Emphasis
-### there are 2 ways that you can add emphasis to your text
+### There are 2 ways that you can add emphasis to your text
 * Italisize (*subject*)
 * Bold (**subject**)